-2.3a, 2.3b Trainings programs will be conducted for ministry and municipal staff to meet future urban adaptation financing needs and community-based disaster risk reduction and assets protection trainings. \$135,056 has been budget for training expenses for four years and \$600 annually for reporting.
+2.3a, 2.3b Training programs will be conducted for ministry and municipal staff to meet future urban adaptation financing needs and community-based disaster risk reduction and assets protection trainings. \$135,056 has been budgeted for training expenses and \$600 annually for reporting.